 There are two main Car hire companies in Stoupa- Napoleon Car Hire which is tucked away in the south of Stoupa and Mani Cars which is more visible as it is faces the main beach.
 I use Napoleon and they have been brilliant but I have heard good reports on Mani Cars too.
 For more info on driving in the Peloponnese click HERE.

-Grunty Tip–The petrol stations near Stoupa are really pricey.
-It’s much cheaper to top up near Kalamata if you can or anywhere else!
+| Grunty Tip–The petrol stations near Stoupa are really expensive.
+It’s much cheaper to top up near Kalamata, the petrol station just north of Kambos is a good one as are the ones in Areopoli. |

 Parking